 $10 million in General Fund local assistance for interim or immediate solutions to drinking water drought emergencies.
 (More information on how drought response is part of the larger SAFER Program is included in Section V.B.4).

+$30 million in General Fund local assistance for technical and financial assistance to drinking water systems to address Per- and Polyfluoroalkyl Substances (PFAS).

-Overall, up to $2.1 billion, at least $1.1 billion of which is available for capital projects, is anticipated to be available from complementary funding sources that make up the larger SAFER Program.
+Overall, over $2.1 billion, at least $1.1 billion of which is available for capital projects, is anticipated to be available for use in FY 2021-22 from complementary funding sources that make up the larger SAFER Program.
 Anticipated funds available for projects in FY 2021-22 (i.e., uncommitted balances) from the larger SAFER Program are summarized in Table ES-2.

 Table ES-1 provides target funding allocations by solution type and water system category.
 The State Water Board authorizes the Deputy Director of the Division of Financial Assistance (DFA) or designee to make adjustments to these targets in response to opportunities or challenges that may require shifting funding from one category to another, up to and including the entire amount of funding designated for that category.